 Review Article

-Effect of Organic Trace Minerals Supplementation on Production performance for broiler: Review
+Effect of Feeding Organic Trace Minerals Supplementation on Production Performance in Commercial Broilers: Review

-Abstract
+ABSTRACT

 Poultry is the fastest-growing livestock sector worldwide, with broiler production playing a vital role in meeting the rising demand for animal protein.
-However, in tropical countries, broiler growth performance is often suboptimal due to stress, suppressed immunity, and higher mortality.
-Organic trace minerals (OTMs), particularly zinc, selenium, and chromium, are gaining attention as superior alternatives to inorganic trace minerals because of their higher bioavailability, better retention, and reduced environmental excretion.
+However, in tropical countries, broiler growth performance is a challenge due to heat stress, low immunity, and increasing mortality.
+Organic trace minerals (OTMs), particularly zinc, selenium and chromium, are gaining attention as superior alternatives to inorganic trace minerals because of their higher bioavailability, better retention, and reduced environmental excretion.
 This review highlights the role of OTMs in improving broiler production performance.
-Evidence indicates that OTM supplementation enhances body weight gain, feed efficiency, and performance index, while its effect on feed intake remains variable across studies.
+Numerous study revealed that the OTMs supplementation enhanced body weight gain, feed efficiency ratio feed conversion ratio, reduce mortality and performance index.
 Although overall carcass yield and giblet weight are often unaffected, OTMs contribute to carcass quality by improving meat cuts, feathering, and skin integrity.
-Additionally, OTMs strengthen antioxidant defenses and immune responses, thereby supporting broiler health and resilience under stress.
-Collectively, OTMs represent an efficient and sustainable nutritional strategy to improve growth, metabolic utilization, and product quality in broiler production.
-Future research should focus on optimizing levels, combinations, and economic feasibility of OTMs to maximize their potential in commercial poultry systems.
+Additionally, OTMs strengthen antioxidant defenses and immune responses, thereby supporting broiler health.

-Introduction
+INTRODUCTION

-Poultry is the fastest growing livestock sector in the developing countries.
-The global poultry sector is expected to continue to grow, as demand for poultry meat is driven by growing needs, population, rising incomes and urbanization.
-The world has over 23 billion poultry birds about three per person on the planet (FAOSTAT, 2016).
-India's broiler production grew to about 4.6 million tonnes in 2018 (USDA), due to the larger availability of feed and the growing demand for poultry meat as a result the per capita consumption of poultry meat in India increased to 3.6 kg.
-Broiler production in tropical countries is generally suboptimal as indicated by the poor growth performance; suppressed immune function and high mortality rate (Jaiswal et al., 2017).
-The genetic advancement continuously elevated the broiler growth potential and broiler can attain mature body weight by consuming less feed in shorter period of time (Mckay, 2009).
-Broilers is having higher metabolic rate that makes them more prone to stress which can alter their immunity, productivity, health or even cause death (Echeverry et al., 2016).
+Poultry is the fastest growing commodity globally.
+Subsequently, the poultry sector is expected to grow, as demand for chicken is driven by growing need for nutrition, rising population andrising household incomes.
+(FAOSTAT, 2016).
+On the other hand, the commercial broiler farmings in tropical countries are challenging owing to poor growth performance; low immunity and growing mortality rate (Jaiswal et al., 2017

+2. MATERIALS AND METHODOLOGY

+Write details about it……………………………………..

+This review was carried out from January – June 2025.
+To review this paper thorough literature reviews were done, the numerous national and international data repositories were explored and data were gathered and accordingly analysed.
+Peer reviwed papers, national reports and international reports on OTMs were gathered and cited.
+Similarly, 50 journal articles, 50 international reports and 10 news article were browsed, gathered and cited accordingly.

+3. RESULTS AND DISCUSSIONS

+3.1 Organic trace minerals

-Organic trace minerals (OTMs) have been used in the broiler industry in order to enhance the immune system to protect birds from the harmful effects of pathogenic microorganisms.
-Dietary immunomodulation has been introduced to the broiler industry as a strategy to control the pathogens and maintain the health of broilers (Yitbarek et al., 2012).
-Conventionally, inorganic trace minerals zinc (Zn), chromium (Cr) and selenium (Se) are used in chicken diet, because they are cost- effective and readily available, but are relatively inferior to organic trace minerals due to poor bioavailability (Virden et al., 2004).
+Organic trace minerals (OTMs) were used in the broiler in order to enhance the immune system to protect birds from the harmful effects of pathogenic microorganisms.
+Dietary immunomodulation has been introduced to the broiler farming as a strategy to control the pathogens and maintain the health of broilers (Yitbarek et al., 2012).
+Conventionally, inorganic trace minerals zinc (Zn), chromium (Cr) and selenium (Se) were used in broiler diet (Virden et al., 2004).
 In the gastro-intestinal tract, the inorganic minerals chelate with phytic acid complex and reduce their rate of absorption and consequently affect the tissue uptake of minerals.
 In contrast, organic minerals are devoid of free divalent cations for chelation in the intestinal lumen with phytic acid and hence they are differently metabolized facilitating enhanced absorption.
 OTM’s are highly bioavailable because they have higher retention rate in the body as compared with inorganic trace minerals (ITMs) and acted as a performance enhancer (Nollet et al., 2007).
+Consequently,